 And Haman said unto King Ahasuerus, “There is a certain people scattered abroad and dispersed among the people in all the provinces of thy kingdom; and their laws are diverse from all people; neither keep they the king’s laws; therefore it is not for the king’s profit to suffer them.”

 Sound familiar?
 If I was the king, I would be alarmed with that report—if I didn’t know better.

 Haman went on in his convincing way, “If it please the king, let it be written that they may be destroyed; and I will pay ten thousand talents of silver to the hands of those that have the charge of the business, to bring it into the king’s treasuries.”

 Times haven’t changed much, have they?
-Thirty pieces of silver (or more) is still used as barter in the ethnic cleansing agenda, the genocide racket.
+Thirty pieces of silver (or more) is still used as barter in the ethnic cleansing agenda and the genocide racket.